 Whether you’re looking to start a business or find a job, using LinkedIn helps you highlight your experience and skills while also showcasing recommendations from colleagues.
 In this article, we will share some helpful tips and advice to help you optimize your LinkedIn profile and build your professional network strategically.

-Tips to optimize your LinkedIn profile
+Tips to optimize your LinkedIn profile for job search

 1. Treat your LinkedIn profile differently from your resume